twt1/sql-data-warehouse-project/README.md

      1. Understand the requirement
      2. Select the data architecture : Medallion architecture
      3. Design the high level of data architecture
+     4. Convention the naming rule of project
-     4. Process of Bronze Leyer
+     5. Process of Bronze Leyer
-     5. Process of Silver Leyer
+     6. Process of Silver Leyer
-     6. Process of Gold Leyer
+     7. Process of Gold Leyer
-     7. Create data catelogs
+     8. Create data catelogs
-     8. Update github repository
+     9. Update github repository

 1. Understand the requirement
    - This project need relation between customer, product and sales order from ERP and CRM system to analyst.